Legal Nurse Consultant: Career Guide

 Legal Nurse Consultant Salary and Job Outlook

 The salary for a legal nurse consultant often varies depending on the employment type.
 Salaries are typically based on experience, geographic location, and caseload.
 Legal nurse consultants sometimes set up their own consulting practice and charge law firms hourly rates for their services.
-The Bureau of Labor Statistics doesn’t provide specific data for legal nurse consultants, but it does report that registered nurses earned a median salary of $65,470 per year in 2012.1 The job outlook for legal nurse consultants is influenced by the number of legal cases related to medications and medical practices that make their way through courtrooms and in front of government agencies.
+The Bureau of Labor Statistics doesn't provide specific data for legal nurse consultants, but it does report that registered nurses earned a median salary of $71,730 per year in 2018.1 Positions for registered nurses are projected to grow by 15% through 2026.1 The job outlook for legal nurse consultants is influenced by the number of legal cases related to medications and medical practices that make their way through courtrooms and in front of government agencies.
 The healthcare field is expected to grow faster than any other sector of the US economy in the next decade, which influences the number of malpractice lawsuits.

 Interested in a career similar to an LNC?
 Check out these related careers: